'Alien' comet being investigated for signs of extraterrestrial technology

 Oumuamua, also known as Comet C/2017 U1, baffled scientists when it flew past Earth at breakneck speed in November.

-Travelling at 44 kilometres per second (27 mph), the comet is headed away from the Earth and Sun on its way out of the solar system.
+Travelling at 44 kilometres per second, the comet is headed away from the Earth and Sun on its way out of the solar system.

-The comet is up to one-quarter mile (400 meters) long and highly-elongated - perhaps 10 times as long as it is wide.
+The comet is up to 400 meters long and highly-elongated - perhaps 10 times as long as it is wide.

 That aspect ratio is greater than that of any asteroid or comet observed in our solar system to date.